apache/submarine/submarine-cloud-v2/docs/developer-guide.md

 ## Generate API

-**Important**: You **MUST** put this repository in a folder named `github.com/apache/`, otherwise the code will be generated into wrong folder.
-Therefore the full path of this `developer-guide.md` should be like `SOMEWHERE_IN_FILESYSTEM/github.com/apache/submarine/submarine-cloud-v2/docs/developer-guide.md`.
+**Important**: You **MUST** put this repository in a folder named `github.com/apache/`, otherwise, the code will be generated into the wrong folder.
+Therefore, the full path of this `developer-guide.md` should be like `SOMEWHERE_IN_FILESYSTEM/github.com/apache/submarine/submarine-cloud-v2/docs/developer-guide.md`.

 We use [code-generator](https://github.com/kubernetes/code-generator) to generate a typed client, informers, listers and deep-copy functions.